REIT Rankings: Apartments

 Dividend Yield and Payout Ratio

 Based on dividend yield, apartment REITs rank towards the bottom, paying an average yield of 3.1%.
-Apartment REITs payout just 72% of their available cash flow, the fourth lowest payout ratio sector, giving these companies quite a bit of flexibility to take advantage of development opportunities or to increase distributions through higher dividends or share buybacks.
+Apartment REITs pay out just 72% of their available cash flow, the fourth lowest payout ratio sector, giving these companies quite a bit of flexibility to take advantage of development opportunities or to increase distributions through higher dividends or share buybacks.

 More so than other sectors, the dividend and payout strategies of the seven apartment REITs are quite similar.
 CPT and MAA are the highest yielders at 3.7% and 3.5%, respectively.
 ESS is the lowest yielder at 2.8%.